 At the core of any bullet journal is the daily log.
-These basic to-do lists help keep order — but more importantly, they help develop productive habits.
+These basic to-do lists help keep order — but more importantly, they help develop productive life habits.

 The Heart of Your Bullet Journal